-CDT101W Fundamentals of Commercial Driver Training
+CDT120W Commercial Driver Training

-This classroom based course provides a comprehensive study of the basics of Commercial Driving, with a particular focus on the safe, legal and professional operation of a variety of vehicles for which commercial licensure is a prerequisite.
+CDT120W is a combined classroom and practical course that provides a comprehensive study of the basics and application of Commercial Driving, with a focus on the safe, legal, and professional operation of a variety of vehicles for which commercial licensure is a prerequisite.
 This course also focuses on the skills and behavioral characteristics of a professional commercial driver.
-Specific instruction will be provided to prepare students for learners permit testing; preparation and study for additional endorsements will also be covered.
-Additional topics covered will include: Log Book, Hours of Service, Map Reading, Trip Planning, DOT Regulations, Hazard Perception, Night Operation, Extreme Driving Conditions, Railroad Crossing Safety, Accident Reports and Combination Vehicles.
+Specific instructions are provided to prepare students for learner's permit testing.
+The course also covers preparation and the study for additional endorsements.
+Additional topics include Air Brake Fundamentals, Vehicle and Cargo Safety, Closed Course and Open Road Vehicle Maneuvers, and a Commercial Motor Vehicle Operator Capstone.